skip to Main Content

 It’s not uncommon for children who do well in school to suddenly decline in performance after their parents separate.
 To avoid this, focus on encouraging your child’s education.

 Schedule homework time every day and ask your child to share their homework with you.
 Offer to review the finished product or help out with questions.
-You can also take trips related to your child’s studies, read related bedtime stories, watch related movies and more.
+You can also take trips related to your child’s studies, read related bedtime stories, watch related movies, and more.

 Discuss the divorce

 Remember that the end of the divorce shouldn’t be the end of the conversation.
-Check in with your child periodically to discuss how the change makes them feel.
+Check-in with your child periodically to discuss how the change makes them feel.
 Teaching your child to express and accept negative feelings will help them learn to cope with difficult situations in the future.

 If you have questions about modifying a custody arrangement and getting on with a divorce after separation, contact a family law attorney for help.